ase-23-the-bald-owls/swiss-card-exchange/README.md

    which improves [SEO](https://en.wikipedia.org/wiki/Search_engine_optimization "Search engine optimization") because web crawlers of search engines can parse the content without executing javascript.

-2. [supabase](supabase): A container deployed with its terraform module to localstack.
+2. [supabase](supabase): A container deployed with its terraform module to LocalStack.
    It is [supabase](https://supabase.com/) self hosted with a [docker-compose.yml](supabase/app/docker-compose.yml) file.
    The container defined with the [Dockerfile](supabase/Dockerfile) coordinates the start of